Why You Should Report Your Rapid Test Results

 That's what the NIH RADx® MARS program has made.
 The MARS team built a system that puts at-home test results into a standard format used by health care professionals.
 That information then flows into secure databases that researchers and public health teams already know how to use.
 MakeMyTestCount.org is the front end of that system, allowing us to safely and securely report our at-home results, including as much personal information as we feel comfortable sharing.

 COVID-19 was the first infectious disease for which the U.S. had over-the-counter at-home tests.
-But at-home tests for other diseases like influenza and respiratory syncytial virus (RSV) are already appearing.
+But at-home tests for influenza (flu) are now on the market, and tests for other diseases are being developed right now.
 When you report your results on MakeMyTestCount, you help America get ready for the future of at-home testing.
 And you help your country be better prepared to keep all its citizens safer from infectious disease.

 The latest news and media coverage of MakeMyTestCount.